 Pottery is the perfect vessel for an imperfect space.
 Each piece is unique and the materials used to form it come from the earth, so not only are they an organic shape but also a fragment of nature.
 Keeping within neutral tones strikes a strong statement with only a piece or two.
 Terracotta planters are also a good vessel to utilize with their porous surface that morphs color as it collects water and minerals and ages.

-There is an unmade feeling that linen bedding evokes, that makes it ideal for Wabi-Sabi design.
+There is an unmade feeling that linen bedding evokes, making it ideal for Wabi-Sabi design.
 Its laissez-faire look lends well to those days when you just can’t bring yourself to make your bed.
 It’s naturally a bit frumpy and wrinkled, imperfect by design and slightly textured.
-Its unique feel is not for everyone so if linen just isn’t your thing, keep it simple with cotton or bamboo bedding (sheets, duvet, comforter) and minimal pillows.
+This unique feel is not for everyone, so if linen just isn’t your thing, keep it simple with cotton or bamboo bedding (sheets, duvet, comforter) and minimal pillows.

 Most likely to be already in your home are hard surfaces made from natural minerals such as granite or quartz.
 These applications, as well as concrete and wood, are a sure fit for Wabi-Sabi ideals and the love of nature indoors.
 If they are worn in and well loved, even better.

 There are a few different styles of window treatments that lean into Wabi-Sabi; drapery, cells, and wovens.
 White tab back drapes in cotton or linen make for a clean, gentle statement that adds an element of drama when lifted by the breeze.
 White and neutral toned cellular shades help minimize energy waste and are a simple application that draws little attention, allowing them to blend into the room.
 By matching them to the wall color, you can really influence where the eye goes.